Ascot flood map & planning overlays

 Does Ascot have a train station?

 Yes - Ascot has 2 train stations: Ascot station, Doomben station.
-The suburb is served by 40 bus stops.
+It is also served by 40 bus stops.

 Do I need a planning report for a Ascot property?